EtchedPixels/FUZIX/docs/Platforms.md

 - Alpha Joystick

 Unsupported
+- Colour Genie (different system entirely), Genie II or later
+- Le Guepard
+- LOBO MAX-80
 - LNW80 extended video modes
 - Sound cards
 - Tandy doubler
 - Using Video Genie style printer or serial on TRS80 and vice versa

 Tested On 0.2:
-- Yes, emulation only
+- Yes, emulation only.

 ### TRS80 Model 4/4D/4P with 128K+ RAM

-The first TRS80 that can in theory run Fuzix out of the box as supplied.
+The first TRS80 that can in theory run FUZIX out of the box as supplied.
 128K of RAM is required.
-A 64K machine cannot run Fuzix.
+A 64K machine cannot run FUZIX.

 Program size is limited to 32K per application due to the limits of the memory banking.